 Engineers Without Borders Australia (EWB) working towards creating social value through engineering.

 Okra supporting the development and use of off-grid energy networks.

 Abundant Water, Enable Development and Okra were all founded or co-founded by ANU engineering graduates, highlighting the potential of ANU engineers to create lasting and positive social change.

-These organisations support a number of student opportunities to be engaged in their work through research projects, internships and study-tours.
+These organisations support a number of student opportunities via research projects, internships and study-tours.
 This can include working remotely on projects identified by these organisations or taking part in structured study-tours such as the EWB Humanitarian Design Summits and ED Enabled Futures.

-For future information or express your interest in opportunities contact Jeremy Smith.
+For further information or to express your interest in opportunities, contact Jeremy Smith.

-Read about the first cohort of Hummanitarian Engineers.
+Read about the first cohort of Humanitarian Engineers.